hoanglongch/ProcessIQ/README.md

-# My Real-Time Quality Monitoring Project
+# ProcessIQ - Stanford Hackathon 2024

 This repository contains the entire codebase for a real-time manufacturing quality monitoring system.